The future belongs to innovators—and to leaders who bring an entrepreneurial mindset to firms both large and small.

-Established in 1999, following an unprecedented gift from entrepreneur and philanthropist Frank Batten Sr., the Batten Institute seeks to challenge every Darden student to fulfill their entrepreneurial potential through transformative learning experiences and groundbreaking research in entrepreneurship, innovation and technology.
+The Batten Institute for Entrepreneurship, Innovation and Technology seeks to challenge every Darden student to fulfill their entrepreneurial potential through transformational learning experiences and groundbreaking research.

 Learn how the Institute invested in entrepreneurship, innovation and technology through its student and faculty programs in the last five years.